Thursday 27 October 2022

 In a January 1933 essay in the South Wales Evening Post entitled "Genius and Madness Akin in the World of Art" Thomas discussed the idea that one gifted with genius often walked a line where it was "difficult to differentiate, with any sureness, between insanity and eccentricity."
 He asserted that "the borderline of insanity is more difficult to trace than the majority of people, comparatively safe within the barriers of their own common-sensibility, can realise."

 Dylan's first national publication was in a small literary review in the spring of 1933.
 Later that year his poems were published in the more prestigious Adelphi and the London newspaper The Sunday Referee.After moving to London in 1934 in pursuit of better opportunities, Dylan's writing career began to flourish.
 His poems, essays, articles and reviews were being published in London and Swansea magazines and newspapers.
-With dedication and devotion to the craft of writing his hard work paid of when his first book,18 poems was released on the 18th of December 1934 when he was only 20.
+With dedication and devotion to the craft of writing his hard work paid of when his first book,18 poems a collection of emotionally and sexually charged pieces was published on the 18th of December 1934 when he was only 20.
 A second book Twenty-five poems appeared in Autumn of 1936.He would go on to become one of the greatest poets of the twentieth century.

 It was in this year that Dylan would meet one Caitlin Macnamara, and it is said that within hours of their first meeting Dylan, drunkenly insisted that she was the most beautiful woman he had ever met and that he was going to marry her, to which she offered no objections.
 The slightly older Caitlin,who was a physically strong, trained dancer with a fiery and unpredictable temper found the impoverished poet vulnerable and sweet, if a bit needy.
 They spent the next five days and nights together, going from pub to pub and hardly eating at all.
 Later that summer when he and Caitlin met again in Wales, Dylan had a run-in with Augustus John, a painter and friend of her parents with whom Caitlin had been having an affair.
 Caitlin and Dylan eventually started living together near the end of 1936. and was to marry her in 1937.
 A turbulent marriage, that weathered many a storm.